What’s In Scott Bourne’s Camera Bag?

 I am starting to shoot more BTS stuff on video and for that job I love the little Olympus PEN E-PL9 Mirrorless Micro Four Thirds Digital Camera with 14-42mm Lens.
 This inexpensive kit performs more like a camera costing twice as much.
 It does 4K video and the image quality is amazing given the price point.
 I use this camera more than I expected to because it is just plain fun.
 It would make a good backup camera for some photographers and would also act as an excellent vacation camera.

 Believe it or not I also bring an action camera with me when I travel for bird photography.
-And I have tried many, including GoPro, etc., but by far, my favorite is the Olympus Tough TG-5.
+And I have tried many, including GoPro, etc., but by far, my favorite is the Olympus Tough TG-6.
 This camera is virtually indestructible.
+I carried the older version, the TG-5 with me on trips to four different continents.
 You can get it wet, cold, and even drop it and the camera just keeps working.
 It’s great for grab shots, for social media posts, for video that I sometimes need for BTS, there are lots of potential uses.

 The problem with bird photography is that it is often very expensive because of the telephoto lenses favored by avian shooters.
 Big glass costs big bucks.
 There are things you can do to mitigate costs, but when it boils down to selecting where to spend the bulk of your money, you can’t go wrong with buying good glass.
 You may not need the super long glass if you’re lucky enough to live in a place like Florida where the birds are unbelievably tame, or if you have the luxury of working from blinds that are close to the action.

-My first lens pick is the incredible Olympus M.Zuiko Digital ED 300mm f/4 IS PRO Lens.
-It’s a $2500, stabilized telephoto lens with an EFL of 600mm at f/4!
+My next lens pick is the incredible Olympus M.Zuiko Digital ED 300mm f/4 IS PRO Lens.
+It’s a sub-$2500, stabilized telephoto lens with an EFL of 600mm at f/4!
 It also pairs well with an Olympus 1.4 teleconverter to get you 840mm in a hand-holdable lens that costs about 1/4th its full-frame equal.
 It’s one of the sharpest lenses I have ever used.